-Frequency of reporting to the board on water-related issues Annually
+Frequency of reporting to the board on water-related issues

+Annually

-Structure: Hilton's Corporate Responsibility department reports to the Executive Vice President of Corporate Affairs, who is the Hilton leader below Board-level with the highest level of management responsibility for climate change.
-The EVP of Corporate Affairs reports to the President and CEO.
+Hilton's Corporate Responsibility department reports to the Executive Vice President of Communications and External Affairs, who is the Hilton leader below Board-level with the highest level of management responsibility for water stewardship.
+The EVP of Communications and External Affairs reports to the President and CEO.
 The Corporate Responsibility department is led by the Chief Sustainability Officer (VP, Corporate Responsibility).
-Responsibilities: The Corporate Responsibility department is responsible for managing Travel with Purpose, our corporate responsibility strategy.
-How water-related issues are monitored: Using our LightStay platform, Hilton's CR team evaluates sustainability risks on an annual basis.
-Hilton also monitors water-related issues on a global and regional basis through our annual water risk assessment, using the WWF Water Risk Filter tool.
-Quarterly updates are provided to the Board and Executive Committee, highlighting progress against Hilton's 2030 Goals (including water targets).
+Updates on Hilton's Corporate Responsibility activities, including water-related issues, are provided regularly to the Board.
+Quarterly reports are also provided to the Executive Committee, highlighting progress against Hilton's 2030 Goals (including water stewardship targets), other key sustainability programs and partnerships, and the direct results of these investments.